simonesavi/p2s-with-openvpn/README.md

 	This step was disabled (commented) because its execution could be very long.
 This slow down the whole installation process.

+	**NOTE**: The parameter `--exclude=WALinuxAgent` was added to avoid problem described [here](https://github.com/Azure/WALinuxAgent/issues/178).
+To update Azure agent run `yum -y update` manually at the end of installation.

 4. Enable Swap

 	The used OS image is provided without a Swap configuration.
 This space normally is allocated as a dedicated disk partition but to avoid disk manipulation it will be created a swap file.